muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 reclaimPolicy: Delete
 ```

-Note: Storage Class and Persistent Volume are not in the namespace and they live outside the cluster.
+Note: Storage Class and Persistent Volume Claim are not in the namespace and they live outside the cluster.
 It is also optional in this case as when we create PVC, it will automatically creates a PV in the minikube.

-Influxdb PersistentVolumeClaim
+influxdb-pvc.yaml

 ```yaml
 ---